-The GSAB achieved 3,834 safe flying hours, surpassing last year's execution in UH-60 support by over 325 aircraft hours.
+- The GSAB achieved 3,834 safe flying hours, surpassing last year's execution in UH-60 support by over 325 aircraft hours.
 In total, 3-238 GSAB supported more than 250 missions, flew 3,834 aircraft mission hours, transported over 1,600 passengers, moved more than 200,000 pounds of cargo, and maintained 35 aircraft.

-A credit to the sustained flying hour program and aircraft operational readiness is largely due to the Army Aviation Support Facilities, AASF#1 in Grand Ledge with seven AGR Soldiers and 68 Dual-Status Title 32 Federal Technicians, and AASF#2 in Selfridge with three AGR Soldiers and 29 Dual-Status Title 32 Federal
+A credit to the sustained flying hour program and aircraft operational readiness is largely due to the Army Aviation Support Facilities, AASF#1 in Grand Ledge with seven AGR Soldiers and 68 Dual-Status Title 32 Federal Technicians, and AASF#2 in Selfridge with three AGR Soldiers and 29 Dual-Status Title 32 Federal Technicians.

 During FY24, the GSAB worked to establish two new detachments at Selfridge Air National Guard Base: Detachment 7, Delta Company, 3-238 GSAB, and Detachment 6, Bravo Company, 351st Aviation Support Battalion.
 These assigned units will increase recruiting opportunities in the Detroit area and properly align the force structure for funding allocation.

 Throughout 2024, the unit and Soldiers conducted multiple training events to prepare for future mobilization.
-Their culminating training event was Exercise Northern Strike 24-2, during which the unit conducted staff operations tractical company post operations, and aviation mission execution.

-operations, tactical command post operations, and aviation mission execution.

-The GSAB strengthened community support and involvement by conducting aviation static displays to support various community and recruiting events.
+Their culminating training event was Exercise Northern Strike 24-2, during which the unit conducted staff operations, tactical command post operations, and aviation mission execution.
+The unit will deploy in FY25 to EUCOM in support of KFOR 35 in Kosovo. - The GSAB strengthened community support and involvement by conducting aviation static displays to support various community and recruiting events.
 Many of these events required multiple levels of approval beyond the National Guard Bureau to the Pentagon.
-These outreach events improved recruiting and retention of the MING while achieving strategic messaging campaign goals.
+These outreach events improved recruiting and retention of the MING while achieving strategic - messaging campaign goals.